Temporary Foreign Workers or TFW

 McGowan also noted at a news conference on Parliament Hill that the program is driving down wages and “giving employers an excuse to abdicate their responsibility to train the next generation of Canadians.”

 McGowan said his group is not reassured by the initiatives being announced in April and that the government is just trying to give the appearance that it is doing something to respond to public outcry.

 The changes made to the Temporary Foreign Worker Unit will have lasting effects on the Canadian economy and Canadian Labour Market.
-Only time will tell if recent action taken by Parliament Hill will be enough to not only satiate public opinion but improve on the Temporary Foreign Worker Program, limiting the potential for abuse by employers.
+Only time will tell if the recent action taken by Parliament Hill will be enough to not only satiate public opinion but improve the Temporary Foreign Worker Program, limiting the potential for abuse by employers.